Sortix cross-volatile manual

 kernel — operating system kernelSYNOPSIS

-/boot/sortix.bin [--disable-em] [--enable-em] [--disable-network-drivers] [--enable-network-drivers] [--firmware=[bios | efi | pc]] [--no-random-seed] [--] [init ...]DESCRIPTION
+/boot/sortix.bin [--console=terminal] [--disable-em] [--disable-network-drivers] [--disable-logo] [--enable-em] [--enable-network-drivers] [--enable-logo] [--firmware=[bios | efi | pc]] [--no-random-seed] [--term=terminal] [--] [init ...]DESCRIPTION

 /boot/sortix.bin is the operating system kernel.
 It initializes and manages the hardware to provide a multitasking computing environment.
-The kernel is a multiboot(7) compatible executable loaded by the bootloader along with a companion initrd(7) that contains a userland.- --disable-em
+The kernel is a multiboot(7) compatible executable loaded by the bootloader along with a companion initrd(7) that contains a userland.- --console=terminal

 - Don't initialize the em(4) driver.